 This cover is postmarked in Wanganui on 18 October 1939, is addressed to Milan and is franked with 1s 9d.
 It was opened and passed by the censor in Auckland (censor number 2).
 Again this early use of censorship is to a foreign country.

 The backstamps are not too easy to de-cypher.
-There is an Athens backstamp and the date appears to be 4 November while the Milan backstamp appears to be 7 November.
-That would tie in with it being flown on SW 183 on 25 October from Sydney which arrived in Athens on 3 November and in Rome on 4 November.
+There is an Athens backstamp and the date appears to be 14 November while the Milan backstamp appears to be 17 November.
+That would tie in with it being flown on SW 186 on 4 November from Sydney which arrived in Athens on 13 November.
+So, again there was a delay caused by the censor.

 This registered airmail cover to South Africa is franked with the complete Centennial set and is postmarked on the first day of issue, 2 January 1940.
 It is backstamped in Harrismith on 13 February.